jjloomis/wordpress-adding-content-to-a-news-site/administrator-actions/adding-users.md

 Always give users the lowest level role they need.
 If you're unsure about what role a user should have, stick with Subscriber or Contributer.
 You can always give them a higher level role later.

-Never give an Author or Editor role to a user until they have proven themselves trustworthy in lower level roles.
+Don't give an Author or Editor role to a user until they've proven themselves trustworthy in lower level roles.

 The Administrator role should be given to as few users as possible.
-Only give this role to a user who has a proven track record in the Editor role.
+Only give this role to a user who has a excellent track record in the Editor role.

 | Role | Rights | Damage a user with this role can cause |
 | :--- | :--- | :--- |